magicmonkey/lifxjs/Protocol.md

 range, such that 0-10 is very yellow, 14 is a natural white, then 15-30 fades to blue.
 Anything beyond that seems to be very blue.

-### Packet type 0x65 - Status request

-This packet prompts the gateway bulb to send a status message for each bulb.

- * Byte  32:      0x65
- * Bytes 33 - 35: Always zeroes.

-Will generally be followed by one or more 0x6b packets in response.

-### Packet type 0x15 - On / off request

-This packet type turns the bulbs on and off.

- * Byte  32:      0x15
- * Bytes 33 - 35: Always zeroes.
- * Bytes 36:      0x01 to turn on, or 0x00 to turn off
- * Bytes 37:      Always zero.

-Will generally cause a packet 0x16 in response.

-### Packet type 0x18 - Change Name

-This packet type changes the name of a bulb

- * Byte  32:       0x18
- * Bytes 33 - 35:  Always zeroes.
- * Byte  36 - end: New name, standard ascii encoding.
-Max length unknown.

-Generated responses of packet type 0x1b (over TCP to specific IPs), and 0x19 (over UDP to broadcast ip), and 0x6b

 ## Feedback messages

 The controller bulb appears to send data to the network as UDP packets, but it